rebelcl0ud/bl0g/posts/2024-02-26-[80]-contributing.md

 date: "2024-02-26"
 ---

 One of my first contributions to a project (that wasn't some team of people I had met prior) was FCC (FreeCodeCamp) with a couple of random ones for my first Hacktober.
-I've been wanting to contribute again and after doing a React refresher I figured why not contribute to that.
+I've been wanting to contribute again and after doing a React refresher (checking out what's new/etc, things I didn't get to encounter/use at work) I figured why not contribute to that.
 So, I made some notes as I went along at what I could 'fix' and today when I sat down to get started I realized I had left my notes behind (lol), but more importantly I wasn't sure how I did it last time... _did I fork it?
 What did I do first?_

 Turns out, yes, that is exactly first stop... fork it.